Boundaries vs Rules in Open Relationships

-You and your partner have decided to try opening up your relationship, and honestly?
-You have no idea what you're doing.
+You and your partner have decided to try opening up your relationship...and you probably have no idea what you're doing.
 You've never done this before, but you're trying to be smart about it.
-You've been researching online, reading articles, and lurking in forums trying to figure out how to do ethical non-monogamy "the right way."
+You've been researching online, reading articles, and lurking in forums trying to figure out how to do ethical non-monogamy the "right way."

 Everywhere you look, people talk about the importance of having clear rules and agreements.
-So you've been making lists.
-Can we date friends?
-What about coworkers?
-Should we tell each other everything, or keep some things private?
-Are overnight dates okay?
-What about holidays and special occasions?
-The questions seem endless.
+So naturally you've been writing lists.
+Can we date coworkers?
+What about friends?
+Do we not say anything about our other dates?
+Or do we give each other a heads up?
+Are overnights okay?
+What about holidays?
+An endless stream of questions it seems.

-Now you're more confused than when you started.
+You may have even worked up the courage to post your rules in an forum, looking for some helpful feedback or maybe some suggestions for rules you hadn't thought of.
+Instead, you got people saying rules are toxic and controlling.
+Now you're even more confused than when you started.
 Are rules good or bad?
-What's the difference between a rule and a boundary anyway?
-And how are you supposed to navigate opening your relationship safely without some kind of guidelines?
+What's the difference between a rule and a boundary?
+How are you supposed to navigate opening your relationship safely without some kind of guidelines?

 Let's start from the beginning and figure this out together, shall we?

 The fact that you're reading this implies that you care.
-You want to do this ethically and create relationships that are healthy for everyone involved.
-Congratulations!
+You want to do this ethically and create relationships that are healthy.
+That's great!
 There are challenges between where you are now and where you want to go, but anything worth doing has obstacles to overcome.
-My goal with this article is to explain why experienced ENM practitioners might have had the reaction they did, why it was so strong (!), and how you can create the relationship structure you want without inadvertently causing harm to yourself or your partners.
+My goal with this article is to explain how you can create the relationship structure you want without inadvertently causing harm to yourself or your partners.

 Let's start by understanding the critical difference between boundaries and rules: